How to Avoid Computer-Related Eye Strain

 Computer strain doesn’t cause permanent vision damage; the symptoms generally ease once you’ve been away from screens for a long enough period of time.
 But it’s getting harder and harder to find that screen-free zone in our lives, even for 15 or 30 minutes.

-What you can do to prevent computer-related eye strain
+Six steps you can take to prevent computer-related eye strain

 - Get an eye exam.
 If you are a heavy computer user, you need to do this once a year.

-If you are struggling with symptoms of computer-related eye strain, don’t hesitate to see an optometrist or an ophthalmologist to get help.
+If you are struggling with computer-related eye strain symptoms, don’t hesitate to see an optometrist or an ophthalmologist to get help.
 The doctors at Barnet Dulaney Perkins provide everything from annual eye exams to refractive surgery when needed.
-You can visit their website here, call them at (866) 742-6581, or request an appointment here.
+Call us at (866) 742-6581, or request an appointment online.